sweattep/modern_quotes/README.md

 >working isn't a problem, but everybody needs to be rejuvenated.
 You don't get that time now

+>I took a look at your resume and think we should start with a phone conversation.

 >special interests is nothing but corporate america

 >when they took the right away from us to discipline our children